-Many owners would like to train their dog without having to carry treats everywhere or they have dogs that have not responded to treat training.
+Many owners would like to train their dog without having to carry treats everywhere or they have dogs that do not respond to treat training.

-I offer quick, simple and effective cures for common dog behaviour problems without using harsh or damaging methods.
+I offer quick, simple and effective cures for common dog behaviour problems without using harsh or punitive methods.

-A regular problem I am presented with is aggression to dogs on or off the lead usually described by owners as lunging, barking and snapping at other dogs.
-By introducing my pack in a carefully controlled way I am able to correct the aggression safely and encourage the problem dog to choose avoidance and calm submission rather than aggression and intimidation.
+A regular problem I am presented with is aggression to dogs on or off the lead, usually described by owners as lunging, barking and snapping at other dogs.
+By introducing my pack in a carefully controlled way I can correct the aggression safely and encourage the problem dog to choose avoidance and calm submission rather than aggression and intimidation.
 I rely on my pack to show the dog the best way forward and they never let me down.
-In nature, young dogs are taught by older dogs how to behave.
+In nature, young dogs are taught by the older dogs in the pack how to behave.
 It's a very natural way of learning.
 I help owners to become their dog's teacher.

 Pulling on the lead

 Pulling on the lead is a very common problem.
 Some dog trainers will advise the use of various head collars or harnesses.
 I do not use any of these, preferring to use a simple lead and communicate directly with the dog so that it knows who is in charge of the walk using some very simple and effective methods.

-Jumping up can be stopped permanently with a couple of simple but effective methods.
+Jumping up can be stopped permanently with a couple of effective methods.
 Simple dog psychology will cure your dog of this in record time no matter how many years the dog has been jumping up.
 Owners are often told by dog trainers to turn their back on the dog and ignore it.
-Ignoring the dog is a waste of time as the dog will not understand that its behaviour is unacceptable.
+Ignoring the dog is usually a waste of time as the dog will not understand that its behaviour is unacceptable.
 It will simply think you are not interested AT THAT MOMENT.
 It won't stop it trying again another time.

 Over-excitement with visitors

 Dogs that are nervous require a gentler approach to encourage the dog and give it confidence.
 Trying to soothe and love these dogs back to normal rarely works as dogs do not understand soothing or reassurance.
 Reassurance can, in fact, reinforce a bad behaviour.
-They need a structured framework of simple rules they can relate to and other dogs to mix with socially.
+They need a structured framework of simple rules they can relate to, and other dogs to mix with socially.
 A firm but fair approach works very quickly.
 My dogs are very well balanced and it is a joy to see them bring shy, retiring dogs out of their shell and behave like normal dogs.

-I am regularly called out to help people who have given a good home to a rescue dog that has become fearful and aggressive to other dogs usually because of being attacked by another dog or abused by a human.
-Some trainers/behaviourists have told my clients that their dogs can never be fixed and have advised euthanasia but I have them running around with my dogs in the garden within hours.
+I am regularly called out to help people who have given a good home to a rescue dog that has become fearful and aggressive to other dogs, usually because of being attacked by another dog or abused by a human.
+Some trainers or behaviourists have told my clients that their dogs can never be fixed and have advised euthanasia but I have them running around with my dogs in the garden within hours.